Independent Director

 What skills does TIMOTHY BRING TO THE ROLE OF AN INDEPENDENT DIRECTOR?

 Experience: Timothy McMichael brings over 30 years of governance experience and smart emotional agility to Boards within Australasia, and before then the United Kingdom, which can be readily tapped into.
 These appointments include the for profit, not for profit and commercial sectors.
-Timothy’s current board membership includes being the Vice President of Pacifica Congress, the Southern Hemispheres’ largest independent Family Law/Family Justice Membership body, and the Chair of the Family Court Association Auckland and Board Member of the Balint Society of Australia and New Zealand.
+Timothy’s current board membership includes being the Vice President of Pacifica Congress, the Southern Hemispheres’ largest independent Family Law/Family Justice Membership body, and the Chair of the Family Court Association Auckland and recent past Board Member of the Balint Society of Australia and New Zealand.

 Networks: Timothy helps to develop networks to promote the organisation further, and to gain knowledge for the business itself.